edoardocostantinidev/mora/README.md

     },
     name: "event"
 };
-moradb.schedule(event);
+moraes.schedule(event);
 ```
-moradb then proceeds to do the following:
+moraes then proceeds to do the following:

 1) Check if the `fireAt` time is contained inside the `TemporalQueue` time range, if so then it will place it in order inside it.
 2) Store the event inside a persistent database with a queued flag based upon the former step.